huppy309/SudokuSolver/sudoku_solver/README.md

 	lein run
 ```

-Individual functions may also be tested by un-commenting the appropriate functions written in main.
+Individual functions may also be tested by un-commenting the appropriate calls written in main.